awsdocs/aws-dms-user-guide/doc_source/CHAP_SettingUp.md

 With AWS DMS, you pay only for the resources you use\.
 The AWS DMS replication instance that you create will be live \(not running in a sandbox\)\.
 You will incur the standard AWS DMS usage fees for the instance until you terminate it\.
 For more information about AWS DMS usage rates, see the [AWS DMS product page](http://aws.amazon.com/dms)\.
 If you are a new AWS customer, you can get started with AWS DMS for free; for more information, see [AWS Free Usage Tier](http://aws.amazon.com/free/)\.

+If you close your AWS account, all AWS DMS resources and configurations associated with your account are deleted after two days\.
+These resources include all replication instances, source and target endpoint configuration, replication tasks, and SSL certificates\.
+If after two days you decide to use AWS DMS again, you recreate the resources you need\.

 If you have an AWS account already, skip to the next task\.

-If you don't have an AWS account, use the following procedure to create one\.
+If you do not have an AWS account, use the following procedure to create one\.

-**To create an AWS account**
+**To sign up for AWS**

-1. Open [https://aws\.amazon\.com/](https://aws.amazon.com/), and then choose **Create an AWS Account**\.
+1. Open [https://aws\.amazon\.com/](https://aws.amazon.com/) and choose **Create an AWS Account**\.
-**Note**
-This might be unavailable in your browser if you previously signed into the AWS Management Console\.
-In that case, choose **Sign in to a different account**, and then choose **Create a new AWS account**\.

 1. Follow the online instructions\.

-   Part of the sign\-up procedure involves receiving a phone call and entering a PIN using the phone keypad\.

 Note your AWS account number, because you'll need it for the next task\.